Field notes from the AI frontier.

 Map the work, redesign the handoffs, and build an AI-native company around judgment instead of ceremony.

-The Lowest-Risk Way to Bring AI Into Your Company
+The Lowest-Risk Way to Bring AI Into Your Company: The 2025 Surton AI Readiness Playbook

 When shielding your team becomes the bottleneck